 Office of the Registrar

-For questions about credit transfer, meeting requirements, AP credits, ISIS registration, or policies on adding and dropping, please see the Office of the Registrar.
+For questions about credit transfer, meeting requirements, AP credits, course registration in MyMountHolyoke, or policies on adding and dropping, please see the Office of the Registrar.

 Weissman Center and the SAW program